coggro/resume/README.md

 ##### _December 2018 to March 2019_

-- Contracted as a Front-End Deceloper with DICE Group at Thomas Jefferson University Hospital through TekSystems.
+- Contracted as a Front-End Developer with DICE Group at Thomas Jefferson University Hospital through TekSystems.
 - Provided front-end web solutions for TJUH's rapidly expanding offerings.
 - Learned to develop new sites with Adobe Experience Manager, a Content Management System (CMS) with which I'd never had previous experience.